Robert Saint-Brice – ART + REVOLUTION IN HAÏTI

 Although Saint-Brice began painting in his 20s, it was only when he joined the Centre d’Art d’Haïti in 1949 that he gained attention for his abstract interpretations of folklore and myth; for Saint-Brice saw himself as both artist and priest, channeling a mixture of belief, practice, experience and dream.

-Art + Revolution in Haiti is a three-venue project exploring the non-academic movement which expanded Surrealism and the African diaspora aesthetic.
+ART + REVOLUTION IN HAÏTI in Haiti is a three-venue project exploring the non-academic movement which expanded Surrealism and the African diaspora aesthetic.
 Other artists on display include Castera Bazile, Wilson Bigaud, Hector Hyppolite and Georges Liautaud, with texts by André Breton, Truman Capote, Rene Dépestre, Maya Deren, René d’Harnoncourt, Wilfredo Lam, Pierre Mabille and Philippe Thoby-Marcelin.

-This project is held in partnership with the Centre d’Art d’Haiti and in support of The Museum of Everything.
+This project has been made by possible through the support of the archive of le Centre d’Art d’Haïti.
 Additional exhibitions are presented at The Gallery of Everything (4 Chiltern Street, London W1) and at Frieze Masters in Regent’s Park (Booth F16).

 4 Chiltern Street